Respirometry (calculation of metabolic

 concentrations.
 Most of the calculations

-and discussion on this page concern open systems.
+and discussion on this page concern open systems; this page contains more information on open-system design.

 is placed in a sealed chamber, and over time its respiration changes the